-All states limit the right to purchase, own, or possess weapons to some extent, though restrictions differ widely.
+All states limit the right to purchase, own, or possess weapons to some extent, though restrictions vary widely from state to state.
 States commonly make it a crime to possess specific types of weapons, to possess weapons in specified locations, or to use weapons in a prohibited manner.
-When juveniles illegally possesses weapons, they can be sent through the juvenile justice system and even charged in adult criminal court in some cases.
+When juveniles illegally possess weapons, they can be sent through the juvenile justice system and even charged in adult criminal court in some cases.

-Choose your state from the list below to find information about your states laws regarding guns.
+Choose your state from the list below to find information about your state's laws regarding guns.